Code-Saturn/guide-repo/README.md

 ### Note.

- Since aShell is adb you can just input your commands there on the top bar
+ Since aShell is adb you can just input your commands there on the top bar.

 ## Alternate method.

-By using an app called "Package Manager"
+By using an app called "Package Manager".

 ### Steps -
  1. Install [shizuku](https://github.com/RikkaApps/Shizuku/releases) and [Package Manager](https://f-droid.org/packages/com.smartpack.packagemanager/).